Strategies and performance of the CMS silicon tracker alignment during LHC Run 2

 \subsubsection{Overlap validation}

 The overlap validation was already introduced in Section~\ref{sec:WM}.
 Figure~\ref{fig:overlapUL} shows the mean overlap residuals as a function of the delivered integrated luminosity.
-The nonzero values, even for the legacy reprocessing, illustrate the limitations of the strategy followed for the alignment fit.
+The nonzero values, even for the legacy reprocessing, illustrate the limitations of the strategy followed for the alignment fit, where the temporal changes due to the irradiation of the modules are included in the alignment parameters.
 The biases that were introduced by the radiation damage are artificially absorbed in the alignment constants.
 Correlations between shifts in the mean overlap in Fig.~\ref{fig:ZZBPIX} and $\Delta\mu$ in Fig.~\ref{fig:DMRtrend} demonstrate that the mean overlap is also an effective measure of the Lorentz angle calibration bias.
 Alternatively, if any observed deviations are assumed to be caused purely by systematic distortions, constraints can be placed on the maximal magnitude of the distortions in the tracker.
 These constraints represent a worst-case misalignment scenario, where no biases are introduced by radiation damage.
 In the top row (bottom row) of Fig.~\ref{fig:ZZBPIX}, we observe deviations from zero in the legacy reprocessing ranging from $-21\mum$ to $+2\mum$ (from $-1.9\mum$ to $+5\mum$), which correspond to longitudinal (radial) expansions or contractions ranging from $-105\mum$ to $+10\mum$ at $z = 26\cm$ ($-5.7\mum$ to $+16.5\mum$ at $r = 16\cm$).